 As of the report date, Smoothie King had honored the commitment to retain its corporate headquarters in Louisiana.
 Under the CEA, Smoothie King's performance is assessed annually relative to payroll obligations.
-The most recent obligation included \$3.6 million in new payroll during the 12-month period ending December 31, 2015.
-Smoothie King generated \$3.6 million in new payroll during this period, meeting the performance requirement.
-The next obligation includes \$4.9 million in new payroll for the 12-month period ending December 31, 2016.
+The most recent obligation included \$5.1 million in new payroll during the 12-month period ending December 31, 2017.
+Smoothie King generated \$3.7 million in new payroll during this period, missing the performance requirement.